Five-O Shore Road: Farm, Land, and Sea Cuisine Makes Winter Supreme in Ogunquit

-With its ideal location just off of Main Street and stunning selection of freshly-sourced one-of-a-kind dishes and drinks, the locally owned and operated Five-O Shore Road provides a warm and welcoming wintertime getaway for both residents and visitors to our quaint New England town.
+With its ideal location just off of Main Street and a stunning selection of freshly-sourced one-of-a-kind dishes and drinks, the locally owned and operated Five-O Shore Road provides a warm and welcoming wintertime getaway for both residents and visitors to our quaint New England town.

 Take a look at 4 winning reasons why it garnered the Maine Restaurant Association's top award for 2016 Chef of the Year.

 Celebrated as one of the premier lounges in Maine, Five-O owes its reputation as a cultured nighttime gathering spot in no small part to its innovative martini menu, which boasts "endless possibilities".
 New owners and long-time staff members Eric Varrell, Gary Pucciarelli, and executive chef James Walter teamed up to create these fabulously fresh edible desserts.

 One of the most popular entrees on this menu is the Coconut Ginger Martini, highlighted by its house-made ginger puree and coconut rum/toasted coconut blend.
 If you'd really like to give old-man winter a run for his money, try the Sparkling Pineapple Martini showcasing pineapple vodka and elder-flower liquor to help keep the cold at bay.
 This fabulously fun drink is also topped with champagne to add just the right sparkle to your evening.

 In addition, Five-O features an extensive wine menu, including many full-bodied dark red Syrahs that pair well with the restaurant's 2018 seasonal wintertime fare.
 The lounge also has an exclusive food menu that includes a diverse selection of small and large plates like the amazing apple-imbued Smoked Pork Flatbread and Mediterranean-inspired Housemade Veggie Burger.